 Friday – wash towels and sheets, and change the beds

-10. Simplify by creating a “landing zone” in your home
+10. Simplify your life by creating a “landing zone”

-Making a point to declutter and purge regularly will go a long way to simplify your life and home.
+Making a point to declutter and purge regularly really helps simplify your life and home.
 Despite our best efforts, “stuff” inevitably seems to find its way into our homes.
 Whether we want it to or not!

 Schedule designated times to declutter your house regularly.
-This will ensure you regularly minimize and simplify the amount of stuff in your home.
-And ensure clutter and “stuff” doesn’t build back up again after you have decluttered and minimized.
+This will ensure you regularly declutter and simplify the amount of stuff in your home.
+And ensure clutter and “stuff” don’t build back up again after you have decluttered and minimized.

-In the beginning of your minimizing and simplifying journey, you might want to schedule decluttering sessions every week when you have a lot of decluttering to do.
-The further you move towards minimalism, you might be able to schedule decluttering sessions monthly or seasonally to easily keep on top of any clutter.
-For more information, check out my complete guide to declutter your home and embrace minimalism.
+At the beginning of your decluttering and simplifying journey, you might want to schedule decluttering sessions every week when you have a lot of decluttering to do.
+The further you move towards a clutter-free home, you might be able to schedule decluttering sessions monthly or seasonally to easily stay on top of any clutter.
+Doing quick decluttering sessions to maintain your home and keep it clutter-free.

 Decluttering doesn’t have to be a chore, there are many ways to make decluttering fun.
-And check out this list of questions to help you declutter more effectively, so you can get it done faster and easier.
-Even if your life is busy and full.
-There are many ways to declutter, even if you’re short on time.
+And using key questions can help you declutter more effectively, so you can get it done faster and easier.
+Even if your life is busy and full, there are many ways to declutter, even if you’re short on time.

-I hope this list has given you some ideas and tips to start simplifying your home and your life today.
-Simplifying can help remove feelings of stress or overwhelm from your life.
-Which helps to improve your life and gives you the time, space and freedom to enjoy your life more and focus on what matters most to you.
+I hope this list gives you some ideas and tips to start simplifying your home and your life today.
+Simplifying can help reduce feelings of stress or overwhelm in your life.
+Giving you more time, space and freedom to enjoy your life more and focus on what matters most to you.

 What is something you do to help simplify your life?
 Is it on this list or have you found another helpful tip to simplify and make life easier?
 I’d love to hear about it.
 Leave a comment below!